sacarlson/stellar_utility/multi-sign-server/readme.md

     * limit: optional, limit of the number of offers listed in the stellar-core database max is 30
     * sort: optional,  sort output assending "ASC" or sort desending "DESC" default "ASC"
     * offset: optional, start output from index X, this is used to page through output that has more than 10 elements that is max output
-    * closed: if set to "true" only returns with closed trades with offer_id = 0 are returned, if set "false" only return open orders if nil both are returned
+    * closed: if set to "true" only returns offers that have been canceled when an offer_id = 0 is returned, if set "false" only return offers that have executed trades. if not set (nil) will return all offers in history
   * Values returned:
    * TBD